-In the FORM, the Government requested I take administrative notice of certain facts relating to Afghanistan.
-Department Counsel provided a six-page summary of the facts, supported by six Government documents pertaining to Afghanistan, marked as Item 5.
+In the FORM, the Government requested I take administrative notice of certain facts relating to Israel.
+Department Counsel provided a five-page summary of the facts, supported by eight Government documents pertaining to Israel, identified as Additional Information.
 The documents provide elaboration and context for the summary.
 I take administrative notice of the facts included in the U.S. Government reports.
 They are limited to matters of general knowledge, not subject to reasonable dispute.
-They are set out in the Findings of Fact.
+They are set out after the Findings of Fact.